javipalanca/simfleet/docs/develop.rst

 Extensible Messaging and Presence Protocol (XMPP) is an open, XML-inspired protocol for near-real-time, extensible instant messaging (IM) and presence information.
 The protocol is built to be open and free, asynchronous, decentralized, secure, extensible and flexible.
-These last two features allow XMPP not only to be an instant messaging protocol, but it can also be extended and used for many tasks and situations (`IoT <https://xmpp.org/uses/internet-of-things.html>`_, `WebRTC <https://xmpp.org/uses/webrtc.html>`_, `social <https://xmpp.org/uses/social.html>`_, ...).
-SPADE itself uses some XMPP extensions to provide extended features to its agents, like remote procedure calls between agents (`Jabber-RPC <https://xmpp.org/extensions/xep-0009.html>`_), file transfer (`In-Band Bytestreams <https://xmpp.org/extensions/xep-0047.html>`_), an so on.
+The latter two features allow XMPP not only to be an instant messaging protocol, but also to be extended and used for many tasks and situations (`IoT <https://xmpp.org/uses/internet-of-things.html>`_, `WebRTC <https://xmpp.org/uses/webrtc.html>`_, `social <https://xmpp.org/uses/social.html>`_, ...).
+SPADE itself uses some XMPP extensions to provide extended features to its agents, such as remote procedure calls between agents (`Jabber-RPC <https://xmpp.org/extensions/xep-0009.html>`_), file transfer (`In-Band Bytestreams <https://xmpp.org/extensions/xep-0047.html>`_), an so on.

 In order to fully understand how SPADE works, it is necessary to know how the agents are made up and how they communicate.
-In the following sections we will see the SPADE agent model and its communication API.
+In the following sections we will summarize the SPADE agent model and its communication API.

 Agent Model: Behaviors
 ~~~~~~~~~~~~~~~~~~~~~~
-SPADE agents are threaded-based objects that can be run concurrently and that are connected to a SPADE platform which
+SPADE agents are threaded-based objects that can be run concurrently and that are connected to a SPADE platform, which
 internally runs an XMPP server.
-Each agent must provide an ID and password for its connection to the platform.
-This is
+Each agent must provide an ID and password in order to be allowed to connect to the platform.
-called the JID and has the form of an email: a user name string plus a "`@`" character plus the IP of the SPADE server
+The agent ID is called JID and has the form of an email: a user name string plus a "`@`" character plus the IP address
-(e.g. `my_agent@127.0.0.1`).
+of the SPADE server to connect to (e.g. `my_agent@127.0.0.1`).

-The internal components of the SPADE agents that conduct their intelligence are the **Behaviors**.
+The internal components of the SPADE agents that provide their intelligence are the **Behaviors**.
 A behavior is a task
-that an agent can run using different repeating patterns.
-SPADE agents can run several behaviors simultaneously.
-The
+that an agent can run using some pre-defined repeating pattern.
+For example, the most basic behavior type (pattern) is the so-called
-most basic behavior type is the cyclic behavior, which repeatedly executes the same method over and over again
+cyclic behavior, which repeatedly executes the same method over and over again, indefinitely.
+This is the way to develop
-indefinitely.
-This is the way to develop behaviors that wait for a perception, reason about it and finally execute an
-action and wait again for the next perception.
+typical behaviors that wait for a perception, reason about it and finally execute an action, and then wait for the next
+perception.

 The following example is a sample of an agent with a cyclic behavior (:class:`spade.Behaviour.Behaviour` type) that waits for
-a perception of the keyboard input, reasons on it and executes an action, indefinitely until the user presses Ctrl+C.
+a perception from the keyboard input, reasons on it and executes an action, and continues to do so indefinitely until
-To build a behavior you must inherit from the type of behavior you want (in the case of this example the cyclic
+the user presses Ctrl+C. In order to build a behavior, you need to inherit from the type of behavior you want
-behaviour is implemented in the class :class:`spade.Behaviour.Behaviour`) and overload the method :func:`_process`
+(in the case of this example, the cyclic behaviour is implemented in the class :class:`spade.Behaviour.Behaviour`)
-where the body of the behavior is implemented.
-If needed you can also overload the :func:`onStart` and :func:`onEnd`
+and overload the method :func:`_process` where the body of the behavior is implemented.
+If needed, you can also overload
-methods to perform actions on the initialization or shutdown of a behavior
+the :func:`onStart` and :func:`onEnd` methods in order to execute actions on the initialization or shutdown of a behavior,
+respectively.

 .. code-block:: python